gcpearse/advent-of-code/README.md

 Programming puzzles are released from 1st to 25th December each year, allowing users to test their programming skills.
 Challenges can be solved with any programming language chosen by the user.

-All challenges in this repository have been completed using ```JavaScript```.
+All puzzle solutions in this repository are now written in ```TypeScript```.
 The raw data for each puzzle has been saved in a text file and parsed, rather than being hard coded.

 ### Contents